oliviabrennan/DISSERTATION_MorecambeBay/README.md

 ## 📂 Contents

-- `notebooks` — One to extract shorelines using NDWI and one to delineate salt marsh extent using NDVI
+- `Shoreline_Extraction_Morecambe_Bay` - Jupyter notebook which links Sentinel-2 scenes over Morecambe Bay to tide gauge data and filters based on tidal state to extract shoreline polygons using NDWI thresholding
+- `Salt_Marsh_delineation_Morecambe_Bay` - Jupyter notebook which clips a Sentinel-2 scene over Morecambe Bay based on a HAT shoreline & extracts saltmarsh polygons based on NDVI thresholding
-- `data` — Tide Guage data from the UK National Tide Gauge Network
+- `'HEY'files` - Contain formatted Tide Guage data from the UK National Tide Gauge Network for the years 2017-2025, at Heysham
-- `figures` — Visualizations and maps from the project
+- `'formatted metadata' files` - Contain the formatted metadata from Sentienl-2 scenes over Morecambe Bay

 ## Running the Notebooks